Patrick Star

-Character
+Development

 Creation and design

 Stephen Hillenburg first became fascinated with the ocean and began developing his artistic abilities as a child.
 During college, he majored in marine biology and minored in art.
 He planned to return to college eventually to pursue a master's degree in art.
 After graduating in 1984, he joined the Ocean Institute, an organization dedicated to educating the public about marine science and maritime history.
 While he was there, he initially had the idea that would lead to the creation of SpongeBob SquarePants: a comic book titled The Intertidal Zone.
 In 1987, Hillenburg left the institute to pursue a career in animation.

 A few years after studying experimental animation at the California Institute of the Arts, Hillenburg met Joe Murray, creator of the Nickelodeon series Rocko's Modern Life, at an animation festival, and was offered a job as a director of the show.
 Martin Olson, one of the writers for Rocko's Modern Life, read The Intertidal Zone and encouraged Hillenburg to create a television series with a similar concept.
 At that point, Hillenburg had not even considered creating his own series.
 However, he realized that if he ever did, this would be the best approach.
 Production on Rocko's Modern Life ended in 1996.
 Shortly afterwards, Hillenburg began working on SpongeBob SquarePants.